Codeinwp/pirate-forms/readme.txt

 4. Screenshot 4.
 Enabling SMTP

 == Changelog ==
+= 2.0.4 - 2017-08-14  =

+* All fields are now optional.
+* Fixed redirect after form submission.
+* Added more flexibility for changing the layout via dynamic CSS classes.

 = 2.0.3 - 2017-08-10  =

 * Fixed fatal errors on some environments because of anonymous functions usage.